Last Updated on January 2, 2021

 Even if you don’t have much time, sneak in a little activity each day and your body will thank you.
 This could mean walking or biking rather than driving, taking the stairs instead of the elevator, or sneaking in just 10 minutes jumping around with kids or moving to music.

 6. Live Healthier: Manage Stress

 Stress is not only unpleasant, it’s really tough on your body.
-Stress has been linked to a number of health conditions, including depression, cardiovascular disease, diabetes and decreased immunity.
-Reducing your stress levels will to reduce cortisol, some of which are as easy as breathing better!
-(Good news: Taking some of the steps above will likely help in your stress-management efforts!)
+Stress has been linked to a number of health conditions, including depression, cardiovascular disease, diabetes, and decreased immunity.
+Some simple stress-management techniques can help, and some are as easy as having a good laugh or listening to music.
+(Good news: Taking some of the steps above will likely help in your stress-management efforts.)